McCune1224/matrix-miles/strava-server/docs/ESP32_PRODUCTION_CONFIG.md

-# ESP32 Production Configuration Guide
+# MatrixPortal M4 Production Configuration Guide

 ## Quick Setup

-After deploying your strava-server to Railway, update your ESP32 code with these values:
+After deploying your strava-server to Railway, update your MatrixPortal M4 code with these values:

 ### 1. Update blink.ino